-Le Plateau is ideal for those seeking a bit of complexity without overpowering their overall wine blend.
-The wine presents a balance between a firm tannic structure and the classic fruit characteristics of this varietal.
-This vineyard is a 'lighter' version of our Saint-Émilion Merlot vineyard called La Pierre, as it matures and opens up sooner.
-An ideal vineyard for those seeking to create an impressive top-quality wine that begins to reveal itself a bit sooner than its Saint-Émilion counterparts.
+Le Plateau is ideal for those seeking complexity without overpowering their overall wine blend.
+The wine presents a balance between an intense, ripe tannic structure and the classical, rich fruit characteristics of this varietal.
+This is an ideal vineyard for those seeking to create an impressive wine that begins to reveal itself a bit sooner than its Saint-Émilion counterparts.

-This vineyard is located on the ridge of the picturesque amphitheatre of Canon-Fronsac, where the best properties of the appellation are located.
+This vineyard is located on the ridge of the picturesque amphitheatre of Fronsac, where the best properties of the appellation are located.
 This location benefits from ample sunshine and heat retention and is located in a sector where the friable limestone can be found just underneath a base layer of clay.